You can find more specific growth drivers and market overviews for each business line here.

 Global megatrends, like urbanization and the growing middle class in the emerging markets, are Valmet's long-term growth drivers.

 Digitalization, automation and new high-impact technologies are driving efficiency and new business models.
-Digitalization is driving changes in consumption, for example, continuing the shift from printed to electronic media and increasing e-commerce, leading to changes in business models and the creation of new revenue streams.
+Digitalization is driving changes in consumption, for example, increasing e-commerce, leading to changes in business models and the creation of new revenue streams.
 The use of digital technologies is bringing possibilities to improve efficiency in existing businesses through faster information sharing between systems and machines, as well as the growing availability of digital information.
 New high-impact technologies such as various biotechnologies, virtual reality and 3D printing are opening up opportunities for new high-value products and production methods.
 The number of Internet of Things (IoT) connected devices is expected to grow three-fold by 2030 worldwide1.

 available all over the world.